HHK-ETH/findings-sheet/README.md

 - Initialized and can't be initiliazed again (implementation & proxy)
 - Check variable order and state shadowing (storage collision & function clashing)
 - DelegateCall to selfDestruct/unexpected code
+- DelegateCall returns true if target does not exist

 ### Ownership